 While some of the monkeys in the training schools are born there, most are captured from the wild.
 Mother monkeys are frequently slain, and the offspring are kidnapped and educated to do this labor from an early age.

-According to a Thai macaque trainer, the bulk of the monkeys they train was collected in the wild, even though this is illegal.
+According to a Thai macaque trainer, the bulk of the monkeys they train were collected in the wild, even though this is illegal.

 There are also training institutions in Malaysia where farmers who already own a macaque can temporarily enroll them in a coconut-picking course.